Author guidelines

 • Authors’ names and institutional affiliations:

-• Add separate footnote for each institutional affiliation incl. city and country of the institution.
+• Provide a separate footnote for each institutional affiliation, including the city and country.

-• Indicate the corresponding author and include his/her e-mail address.
+• Clearly indicate the corresponding author and provide their e-mail address.

-• The abstract should summarise the contents and conclusions of the article in about 150 words.
+• The abstract should summarise the content and main conclusions of the article in no more than 250 words.

-Insert a description of supplementary files, if any, right after the main text.
-Any supplementary material will be published in separate online documents.
-See the formatting rules for supplementary materials at the end of this document.
+If applicable, include a description of supplementary files immediately after the main text.
+Supplementary materials will be published as separate online documents (see the formatting rules for supplementary materials here).

 Next, add any Acknowledgements including funding information, if applicable.

-Insert a separate section entitle ORCID iDs before the References including the author’s names as well as their ORCID iDs, if available.
+Insert a separate section entitled ORCID iDs before the References listing the author’s names as well as their ORCID iDs, if available.

 Language and style

-• Explain all acronyms and abbreviations when they first appear in your text, such as “TFR (period total fertility rate)”.
+• Spell out all acronyms and abbreviations at their first occurence, e.g., “TFR (period total fertility rate)”.

-• Please use sentence case capitalisation in headings and subheadings, tables and figures, i.e. only the first word is capitalised (and of course proper nouns).
+• Use sentence-case capitalisation in headings and subheadings, tables and figures (only the first word is capitalised, except for proper nouns).

 • Italicise foreign-language phrases (but not “et al.”)

-• No comma or dot is used as a thousands separator.
+• Do not use comma or dot as a thousands separator.

-• No comma in enumerations before the final “and/or/nor” and also before “etc.”, except to avoid ambiguity
+• Do not use comma in enumerations before the final “and/or/nor” and also before “etc.”, except to avoid ambiguity

 • Do not use the ampersand to replace “and” except when part of a proper name.

-• Footnote numbers (superscripts) come after punctuation marks,1 not before2.
+• Footnote numbers (superscripts) appear after punctuation marks.

 Mathematical notation